-Captain Thomas Rice. assumed his current position as Commanding Officer of the Coast Guard Navigation Center in Alexandria, Virginia, in July 1999.
+Captain Thomas Rice assumed his current position as Commanding Officer of the Coast Guard Navigation Center in Alexandria, Virginia, in July 1999.
 He graduated from the United States Coast Guard Academy in 1977 with a Bachelors of Science degree in Management.
 In 1990, Captain Rice graduated from the Naval Postgraduate School in Monterey, CA where he earned a Masters degree in Telecommunications Systems Management.
 Throughout his multifaceted career, Captain Rice has served at Coast Guard Headquarters, Support Centers Alameda and Kodiak, and as Deputy Commander of Surface Effect Ship Division in Key West, FL.
 He has also served aboard USCGC BIBB (WMEC-31), USCGC GALLATIN (WHEC-721), USCGC Diligence (PRECOM), and as Executive Officer aboard USCGC CHILULA (WMEC-153), and Commanding Officer aboard USCGC Mohawk (WMEC-913).

-As Commanding Officer of United States Coast Guard Navigation Center, Captain Rice serves as the operational commander of all United States Loran-C stations, Differential Global Positioning System (DGPS) broadcast facilities, oversees the nationwide expansion of DGPS.
+As Commanding Officer of United States Coast Guard Navigation Center, Captain Rice serves as the operational commander of all United States Loran-C stations, Differential Global Positioning System (DGPS) broadcast facilities and oversees the nationwide expansion of DGPS.
 He is also responsible for the dissemination to the general public of the status, availability, and technical standards for all assigned Electronic Navigation systems.
+In his present assignment as Commanding Officer of the Coast Guard Navigation Center, Captain Rice is a member of the Global Positioning System (GPS) International Working Group.
+He is also the Deputy Chair of the Civil GPS Service Interface Committee, Co-Chair of the Russian-American Coordination Council, and Executive Secretary of the Coast Guard's Electronic Charting Guidance Team.

-Lieutenant David W. Fowler assumed his current position as Loran Management Branch Chief in May, 2000.
+Lieutenant David W. Fowler assumed his current position as Loran Management Branch Chief in May 2000.
 He has served aboard Loran stations Fallon, Marcus Island, Malone, Iwo Jima, LORMONSTA Kaneohe, and as Commanding Officer of LORSTA Attu.
-He reported aboard the Navigation Center in August, 1999 and served as the DGPS Management Branch Chief from August, 1999 through May, 2000.
+He reported aboard the Navigation Center in August 1999 and served as the DGPS Management Branch Chief from August 1999 through May 2000.
 Lieutenant Fowler holds an Applied Associates Degree in Electronics Engineering Technologies from the Albuquerque Technical Vocational Institute.

-The authors appreciate the assistance of CWO Kirk Montgomery in the preparation of this paper.
+The authors appreciate the assistance of LTJG Randy Little and Mr. John Hartzell in the preparation of this paper.